Ab initio study of the radii of oxygen isotopes: Supplemental Materials

+where the smeared creation and annihilation operators are defined in Eq.~\eqref{eq:tildea_sm}.
+Here, the local smearing parameter $s_L$ is taken same as that in the simplified Hamiltonian $H_S$, i.e., $s_L=0.1$, while the nonlocal smearing parameter $s_{NL}$ is taken as $0.1$, $0.2$, or $0.3$, which will be denoted as $s_{NL1}$, $s_{NL2}$, and $s_{NL3}$, respectively.

 All simulations are performed in periodic cubic lattices with a spatial lattice spacing of $a = 1.32$~fm.
 The low-energy constants (LECs) of the two-nucleon interaction are taken from Ref.~\cite{Elhatisari:2022zrb_sm}.
 For the 3N potential, we adopt a minimal set of three-body force terms (3NFs) that reduce the number of free LECs from eight to six while preserving the overall description of nuclear binding energies~\cite{Elhatisari:pre_SM}.
-See Fig.~\ref{fig1_SM} for details.
+The information about the adopted ten sets of 3NFs are listed in Table.~\ref{tab:3NFs}, where the set with No. 1 is adopted for the Figs. 1 and 2 in main text.
+The binding energies with the comparison to experimental data are shown in Fig.~\ref{fig1_SM} and Table \ref{tab:Be}, where ten sets of 3NFs have been used to estimate theoretical uncertainties.
+The resulting average root mean square deviation (RMSD) is 0.101 MeV (1.4\%) for the average binding energy per nucleon, which is quantitatively comparable to the value 0.093 MeV (1.3\%) from Ref.~[21].